2025-2026 Edition

 Other Degree Credit

-International Baccalaureate diploma: Students who earned an International Baccalaureate diploma may receive credit for the number of points indicated on the diploma, up to 16 credits..
+International Baccalaureate diploma: Students who earned an International Baccalaureate diploma may receive credit for the number of points indicated on the diploma, up to 16 credits.
 For students who did not complete the full IB diploma, credit may be granted for individual Higher Level scores only.
-(No credit for Subsidiary Level.)
+(No credit is given for Subsidiary Level.)
 IB exams cannot satisfy any General education requirements.
 Incoming students should have their official diploma or exam scores sent to the Barnard Registrar’s Office by the examiner of record.

 Select National Examinations and Diplomas: Students who complete the French Baccalaureate, the German Arbitur or the Italian Maturità may receive college credit, up to the maximum AP/IB credit limit for their entering class year.
 We may grant similar credit for the Israeli Bagrut.
 Each GCE A-level or A2-level grade is individually evaluated for college credit.
 No credit is given for O-level or AS-level examinations.
 Credit for other national exams or diplomas will be evaluated for college credit on a case-by-case basis.

-Prior to Barnard Credit: Students who have satisfactorily completed college courses before entering Barnard as first-year students may apply for a maximum of 15 points of degree credit.
+Prior-to-Barnard Credit: Students who have satisfactorily completed college courses before entering Barnard as first-year students may apply for a maximum of 15 points of degree credit.
 The courses must be intended primarily for college students and taught at the college by members of its faculty and must be in excess of the courses required for the high school diploma.
 With the exception of Advanced Placement courses overseen by the College Board and International Baccalaureate work, courses taught in high school (whether by specially trained high school teachers or college instructors) will not be credited towards the Barnard degree.

 Resumed Education